emacsmirror/dwin/README.md

 	   (server-start))
 	```
 	Also make sure:
+    - your are running
+	  - X11 --- any window manager compatible with [xdotool](https://github.com/jordansissel/xdotool) should do, or
-    - your are running KDE/KWin under Wayland or X11.
+	  - KDE/KWin, either under Wayland or X11.
     - `emacsclient` is installed
 	   <br/>--- otherwise install via your Linux package manager,
+	- for X11 window managers, [xdotool](https://github.com/jordansissel/xdotool) is installed,
+	  <br/>--- can be installed with your package manager,
-	- `kdotool` is installed
+	- for KDE/KWin, [kdotool](https://github.com/jinliu/kdotool) is installed
 	   <br/>--- can be installed via `cargo install kdotool`,
 	   if cargo and rust is installed; rust and cargo you can install via your Linux
  	   package manager.